SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 You'll then need to identify the root directory of the Steam installation on your system.
 In most cases, it should be located at `~/.steam/steam/`.

-From here, you'll need to navigate to `steamapps/common/SteamVR/drivers/`.
-For most common cases, this will result in a final path of `~/.steam/steam/steamapps/common/SteamVR/drivers/`.

-This is where you will be installing the plugin.

 ### 3. Extract and install

 Extract the archive you downloaded in step 1.
 This should give you a bunch of files and folders nested in a root `slimevr` folder.

-Simply move the `slimevr` folder into the `drivers` directory identified in step 2, and the plugin should now be installed.
-If done correctly, you should now have a `steamapps/common/SteamVR/drivers/slimevr/bin/linux64/` folder (among other things).
+Now run `<steam path>/steamapps/common/SteamVR/bin/vrpathreg.sh adddriver path/to/slimevr`, filling in the path to your Steam installation and replacing the last argument with the path to the `slimevr` folder.

 You will need to restart SteamVR for changes to take effect, though you likely won't notice any difference until you have SlimeVR trackers set up.